2018 Mission Leaders Conference

 Accounting | 4.5 CPE

-Facilitate open dialogue on best practices impacting finances and accounting for mission organizations working locally and overseas in the following areas :
+- Facilitate open dialog on best practices impacting finances and accounting at mission organizations working locally and overseas

 Mark Morgenstern | Thursday, 8:00 AM | Missionary Training Best Practices – Reboot 2018 | $44